eharrow/pico-starlight-node/README.md

 and then check http://localhost:3000 (you can change this to a port of your choosing in the compose file).

 Alternatively clone this repo, install NodeJS and NPM following [this guide](https://raspberrytips.com/node-js-raspberry-pi/).
-Change to the web directory and `npm start` and check http://localhost:3000.
+Change to the web directory and `npm install; npm start` and check http://localhost:3000.

 ### Test web server setup